penchord/web/_sources/project_pages/stroke_geograpgy.md

 ## Implementation

+Contracted work has been performed for national and regional stroke services (see above).
+Additionally, modelling has formed part of the UK implementation guide for thrombectomy:

 Allen, M., Pearn, K., James, M., White, P. and Stein, K. (2022).
 How many comprehensive and acute stroke centres should the UK have?
 In: Mechanical thrombectomy for acute ischaemic stroke: an implementation guide for the UK. [link](https://www.oxfordahsn.org/wp-content/uploads/2022/02/Mechanical-Thrombectomy-for-Ischaemic-Stroke-February-2022.pdf)